The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Real closed fields

 The field $\RR$ of real numbers provides the foundation of analysis.
 In the present article it appears as the most prominent example of the much wider class of real closed fields.
 The reader who wishes to concentrate on the classical case may skip the rest of this section and assume $\R = \RR$ throughout.

-\begin{Annotation} \textbf{(Polynomials)} In the sequel we shall assume that the reader is familiar with the algebra $\K[X]$ of polynomials over a ring $\K$, see Jacobson \cite[\textsection 2.9--\textsection 2.12]{Jacobson:1985:1989} or Lang \cite[\textsection II.2, \textsection IV.1]{Lang:2002}.
+\begin{Annotation} \textbf{(Polynomials)} In the sequel we shall assume that the reader is familiar with the polynomial ring $\K[X]$ over some ground ring $\K$, see Jacobson \cite[\textsection 2.9--2.12]{Jacobson:1985:1989} or Lang \cite[\textsection II.2, \textsection IV.1]{Lang:2002}.
 We briefly recall some notation.
 Let $\K$ be a ring, that is, satisfying axioms (A1-A4), (M1-M3), and (D) of Annotation \ref{anno:OrderedField}, but not necessarily (M4).
 There exists a ring $\K[X]$ characterized by the following two properties: First, $\K[X]$ contains $\K$ as a subring and $X$ as an element.
-Second, every non-zero element $P \in \K[X]$ can be uniquely written as
+Second, every nonzero element $P \in \K[X]$ can be uniquely written as